Micro-Systems & Optics

 This project was awarded by FSTD to fund Temasek Lab’s MEMS team to collaborate with Stanford University’s Prof Roger Howe (funded by DARPA) to transit the previous DARPA funded project using foundry services.
 It allows our MEMS team to work with the best MEMS researchers in the world to come up with innovative designs based on the technology platform developed by TL.

-Principal Investigator: Assistant Professor Li King Ho Holden
+Principal Investigator: Associate Professor Li King Ho Holden

 Project Yellowbrick